Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

-There are any number of purpose-designed fishing backpacks on the market, and they’re awesome.
+There are a number of purpose-designed fishing backpacks on the market, and they’re fantastic.

 A backpack handles the rigors of fishing better than a hard box.
 Even the best boxes will break when dropped on rocks.
 They’re also much harder to clean out, and not really waterproof.

 For me, I often have to walk to the water’s edge or trek to a fishing spot.
-Carrying my gear in my pack is a convenience I would never want to be without.
+Carrying my gear in my pack is a convenience I couldn’t live without.

 Having at least one free hand is so much better when traversing uneven grounds, such as ocean rocks.

-Depending on the size, you can carry plenty of kit in a backpack.
+Depending on the size, you can carry plenty of fishing gear in a backpack.
 The contents are well protected from the elements.

-It easy to transport your kit.
-It’s easy to organize your kit and, importantly, it handles the rough stuff so much better than a hard box.
+It is easy to transport your kit.
+It’s easy to organize your kit, and it handles the rough stuff so much better than a hard box.

 Fishing Essentials Gear 2 – General Purpose Fishing Knife